scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Astronomical Analysis Examples
 ++++++++++++++++++++++++++++++

-Both in the x-ray as well as gamma-ray regime the The Galactic Center is a complex emission region.
-It shows point sources, extended sources as well as underlying diffuse emission and thus represents a challenge for any astronomical data analysis. *Chandra* is a spaced based x-ray observatory, which is in operation since 1999.
-It consists of nested cylindrical paraboloid and hyperboloid surfaces, which form an imaging optical system for x-rays.
+Both in the X-ray as well as gamma-ray regime the The Galactic Center is a complex emission region.
+It shows point sources, extended sources as well as underlying diffuse emission and thus represents a challenge for any astronomical data analysis. *Chandra* is a spaced based X-ray observatory, which is in operation since 1999.
+It consists of nested cylindrical paraboloid and hyperboloid surfaces, which form an imaging optical system for X-rays.
 In the focal plane it has multiple instruments for different scientific purposes.
 This includes a high resolution camera (HRC) and an Advanced CCD Imaging Spectrometer (ACIS).
 The typical angular resolution is 0.5 arcsecond and the covered energy ranges from 0.1 - 10 keV.